 WhiteBalance is used to adjust the hue of the picture.
 Pilot supports settings: Auto, Sunlight, Cloudy, Incandescent, Fluorescent.

-In an indoor environment, objects in the scene are closer to the camera lens; In an outdoor environment, objects in the scene are farther away from the camera.
-The difference in scenes requires setting the stitching parameters to achieve the best stitching effect.
+In indoor environment, objects in the scene are closer to camera; in outdoor environment, objects in the scene are farther away from camera.
+This difference in the scene, in the Photo and Unstitched Video mode, the camera will automatically calculate the stitching difference to make the best stitching effect.

 Stitching Focus.
 Open the